 2 Ensure Your Schema Settings Are Valid

-Next, make sure that the settings shown below (in Rank Math’s Schema tab) for the post or page your referring to are as follows:
+Next, make sure that the settings shown below (in Rank Math’s Schema tab) for the post or page you’re referring to are as follows:

-That is, the Headline and Description in the Schema Builder itself must show %seo_title% and the description should show %seo_description%.
+That is, the Headline in the Schema Builder itself must show %seo_title% and the Description should show %seo_description%.
 This will ensure that your SEO title and SEO Description that you have set up via Rank Math are also used for this page’s structured data.

-3 Check The Description Set In The Page’s Source Code
+3 Check the Title/Description Set in the Page’s Source Code

 Then proceed to check if your title/description has been set up properly in the page source.
 This can be done by right-clicking on your page and clicking View page source in the menu that appears.